redFrik/udk11-portable_sonification_projects/udk140417/README.md

 * ultrasound (good for proximity - used in cars)

-* online sensors and databases (twitter feeds, weather data etc...)
+* using data from online sensors and databases (twitter feeds, weather data etc...)

 sonification